AdrianFPR/afpr/README.md

-This is a practice edit to afpr
+I have uploaded a python script to give a representation of some past projects